-In 2017 a second film joined in, featuring a The Little Mermaid-based character in a major role: Uma, the daughter of Ursula, who is also the film's main antagonist.
-Played by China Anne McClain, Uma is just as power-hungry and jealous as her mother, and has hyperfocused her rage on Mal, whom she believes has taken what could've, should've been hers.
+In 2017 a second film was released, featuring a The Little Mermaid-based character in a major role: Uma, the daughter of Ursula, who is also the film's main antagonist.
+Played by China Anne McClain, Uma is just as power-hungry and jealous as her mother, and has hyperfocused her rage on Mal, whom she believes has taken what could've should've been hers.

 It's a pretty interesting world they've set up in this franchise (next gen stories are all the rage now, too), plus China's performance as Uma is energetic and captivating.
 On a personal level, Ursula and Maleficent are my favourite Disney villains, so there's a certain joy in having this universe's version of their offspring battling it out.
 Ursula herself has a cameo in the film, and though we don't see her face, she is voiced by the wonderful Whoopi Goldberg.

-The events of the book take place just before Descendants 2, and opens with Mal, Ben and their friends attending the Seaside Festival in front of Ariel and Eric's castle, and watching performances by Sebastian and other merfolk.
+The events of this book take place just before Descendants 2, and it opens with Mal, Ben and their friends attending the Seaside Festival in front of Ariel and Eric's castle, and watching performances by Sebastian and other merfolk.
 Mal and her friends in particular befriend Arabella, who is King Triton's granddaughter and Ariel's niece.

 Trouble brews when Arabella, too curious for her own good, "borrows" King Triton's trident and accidentally loses it in a storm.
 Bad timing leads to the trident being lost inside the magical barrier that surrounds the Isle of the Lost, and kicks off a race among the villians of the Isle to find the trident first.
-Among those hunting the trident is Uma, who over the course of the book wins her ship, gathers her crew, and pieces together Uma's seashell locket that had been smashed to smithereens.
-(Curiously, where the locket had been smashed due to Scuttle's actions in the film, in the Descendants universe it's smashed during Eric's final battle with Ursula.)
+Among those hunting the trident is Uma, who over the course of the book wins her ship, gathers her crew, and pieces together Ursula's seashell locket that had been smashed to smithereens.
+(Curiously, where the locket had been smashed due to Scuttle's actions in the film, in the Descendants universe it was smashed during Eric's final battle with Ursula.)